BodgeDook/Autos_Classification/README.md

 The description:

-'have finally built my first neural_network that can figure out the car's brand name (at least, 'hope so).
-'donwloded scikit-learn lib to use KNeighborsClassification algorithm to teach my n-n (neural network).
-In nearest future, I'll make it look more professional and usable (I'll also may add some more brands if 'found more cars datsets).

-And also, I'll leave here my cars dataset so anyone would be able to use it or to find some information they need.
+This project includes the database of current car models and brands which was reformed by me.
+The most part of the time was spent on building the data so it could look and be workable.
+It uses simple knn algorithm to know the mark of your car by the database's features.
+There are only few car marks but can be added more later (we'll see...).

 Also, some notes about used libraries:
   1) To read the excel-data you need to import the 'openpyxl' lib, so pandas would be able to read the 'datasets' like mine.
-  2) Another note is about scikit-learn: 'used scale and KNeighborsClassifier to learn the n-n (scale is used to generalise all values to a common 'mashstab' or a value).
+  2) Another note is about scikit-learn: I used scale and KNeighborsClassifier to learn the n-n (scale is used to generalise all values to a common 'mashstab' or a value).
-  3) Also, 'used one-hot-encoding to encode the string parts of the data into the numbers.
+  3) Also, I used one-hot-encoding to encode the string parts of the data into the numbers.
 It belongs to the pandas lib and looks like: 'pd.get_dummies(...)'.
-     'can say that this funtion already exists in a pandas lib, so you don't need to donwload any other libs like openpyxl.
+     I can say that this function already exists in a pandas lib, so you don't need to donwload any other libs like openpyxl.

-LITTLE_REMARK: instead of 'I', I use the " ' " - apotstroph: instead of writing "I'll explain that part of a code", I'd write: "'ll explain that part of a code".
-Say what you want, but 'just like that type of 'I' - wirinting, so, please, do not wonder about it:)